Tuesday, November 18, 2025

 Also in retrospect, I was a fish out of water, so to speak.
 I didn't know the first thing about the etiquette of art exhibitions, and I know I didn't thank Karen Stock enough, or, I suspect, in a more appropriate fashion.
 As I alluded to above, I did give the participating artists who attended the show a copy of their portrait.
 Not all attended so I still have a handful stashed in a box with the negatives.
 As I was preparing to move to San Francisco in January of 2010, I contacted as many of the artists as I could and gave them the framed versions of their portraits.
 A few went unclaimed.

-And sadly, in the thirty years since this project took place, seven of the artists have died: Mark Beard, Barb Morris, James Adley, Jim McKenzie, Clif and Jane McChesney, and Robert Busby.
-Mark Beard and Robert Busby were the biggest shocks as Mark died because he'd accidentally been given the wrong medication while in the hospital for a minor issue; Robert was murdered by someone he had given assistance to.
+And sadly, in the thirty years since I undertook this project, eight of the artists have died: James Adley, Mark Beard, Robert Busby, Barb Morris, Clif and Jane McChesney, James W. McKenzie, and Paul Thornton.
+As have in-kind contributors John Manning and Larry Carr, and Bill Hankins.
+Mark Beard and Robert Busby were the biggest shocks as Mark died because he'd accidentally been given the wrong medication while in the hospital for a minor issue; Robert was murdered by someone to whom he had been giving assistance in the form of work and housing.

 * * *